ArgentiCityZenx/CodespaceMPT/README.md

 ## What kinds of commands will the terminal use?

 We will add a terminal which just simply echoes anything it says using `echo "Hello World`.
-It will also change color using `color #custom` and say what your IP is using `ipDevice`
+It will also change color using `color #custom` and say what your IP is using `rip`
 (Don't hunt us down government)